ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 2. Save the file as `spec.yaml` (or `spec.json`) in the `docs/spec` directory of your project.

 3. You may need to sanitize the OpenAPI specification to ensure compatibility with the Ballerina OpenAPI tool.
 This process may involve:
-   - Renaming schema names to comply with Ballerina naming conventions.
+   - adding, removing, or modifying security schemes to customize authentication options.
-   - Adding, removing, or modifying security schemes to customize authentication options.
+   - redefining inline schemas as named schemas to avoid duplication and improve readability.

 ## Step 3: Generate the Ballerina client code

 With your OpenAPI spec ready, use the [Ballerina OpenAPI tool](https://ballerina.io/learn/openapi-tool/) to generate the connector code.

 1. In your terminal, run the following command from the project root:

    ```
    bal openapi -i path/to/spec --mode client -o ballerina
    ```